dso-org/deep-symbolic-optimization/README.md

 This runs the solver on the `Nguyen-1` task and solves quickly in under 100 training epochs (~60 seconds on a laptop).

+Additional examples and how to define individual configurations can be found in `./dsr/dsr/config/examples/`.

 # Reproducing paper results

 Results from the paper can be exactly reproduced using the following commands.
 First, `cd` into the `paper` directory.